Defend free speech and individual liberty online.

 Facebook banned cocktail expert after he joked that peas should be illegal

-If you're tired of censorship, cancel culture, and the erosion of privacy and civil liberties subscribe to Reclaim The Net.
+If you’re tired of censorship and surveillance, subscribe to Reclaim The Net.

-A celebrity cocktail guru was suspended from for joking about peas.
+A celebrity cocktail guru was suspended from Facebook for joking about peas.
 The social media giant said that the account was suspended in error.

 Callum Oakley, who presents a cocktail show on Sky called “The Craft Store,” was barred from accessing his Facebook account after joking about peas.